numbknock/webhook2pushover/README.md

 ## Notes
 - Only the `text` field of the JSON payload is used; other fields are ignored.
 - Priority-2 alerts automatically set `retry=30` seconds and `expire=1800` seconds to satisfy Pushover's emergency policy.

+## Known Issues
+- Multi-alert messages are not handled correctly.
+- Logging is basic and may expose sensitive data—avoid running in production without sanitization.
+- No rate limiting: high request volume may overwhelm downstream services.

+## TO DO
+- Web interface to manage mappings, enable/disable alerts, manage entry- and endpoints etc.
+- Change networkport to env var.